prikhi/sleepanarchy/README.md

     * Set prerender.io meta element after page data load.
     * Helpers for `pageDataReceived` on init when component has no `apiData` field or no action for `initialize`.
+    * Throw my github/gitlab/linkedin in footer as icons
 * Blog Posts
     * published date formatting(X days ago)
     * Add feeds to sidebar?
 Or footer?
 Or both?